- Employees in the private sector and certain public servants (Classes A, E and J)

-Employees in industrial, commercial and service-type employment with gross earnings of €38 or more a week from all work; civil and public servants recruited from 6 April 1995 and Community Employment workers form 6 April 1996.
+Employees in industrial, commercial and service-type employment with gross earnings of €38 or more a week from all work; civil and public servants recruited from 6 April 1995 and Community Employment workers from 6 April 1996.

 Permanent and pensionable civil servants, registered doctors and dentists employed in the civil service and Gardaí, recruited before 6 April 1995.

 Commissioned Army Officers and members of the Army Nursing Service recruited before 6 April 1995.

 Permanent and pensionable employees in the public service, other than those mentioned in Classes B and C, recruited before 6 April 1995.

 Ministers of religion employed by the Church of Ireland Representative Body.

 Non-Commissioned Officers and enlisted personnel of the Defence Forces.

 - Employees in industrial, commercial and service-type employment with gross earnings of less than €38 a week from all work,